-As noted earlier, Baxter does not even attempt to define the rapture.
+Baxter does not even attempt to define the rapture.
 Apparently this allows Baxter flexibility to find the rapture in Matthew 24:31.
-As noted above, Dr. Gundry includes in his definition of the rapture "a catching up" from 1 Thessalonians 4:13-18.
-Dr. Gundry wants to "broaden the definition to include a gathering or reception" from Matthew 24:31, etc.4 Since the present debate is whether or not Matthew 24:31 is a rapture passage, it would beg the question to include Matthew 24:31 in an a priori definition of the rapture.
+Dr. Gundry includes in his definition of the rapture "a catching up" from 1 Thessalonians 4:13-18.
+Dr. Gundry wants to "broaden the definition to include a gathering or reception" from Matthew 24:31, etc. Since the present debate is whether or not Matthew 24:31 is a rapture passage, it would beg the question to include Matthew 24:31 in an a priori definition of the rapture.

 1 Thessalonians 4:17 is the only undisputed passage describing the rapture event.
-Only in this passage is the Greek word harpazô ("caught up") used, from which the word rapture descends.
-Whatever else the rapture may include in 1 Thessalonians 4:17, it clearly consists of a translation of living believers and the simultaneous resurrection of dead saints.
+Only in this passage is the Greek word harpazô ("caught up") used, from which the English word rapture descends.
+Whatever else the rapture may include in 1 Thessalonians 4:17, it clearly consists of a translation of living believers.